Todd-Gardner/react_github-graphql/README.md

 # React project that connects to the GitHub GraphQL API to retrieve and display a list of repositories.

+*** GitHub Token being deleted on deploy for security reasons.
+Need to generate another token and either use serverless functions or modify the deploy to use GH enviroment secrets ***

 ## Features
 - Uses GraphQL to reduce the number of calls to the API.
 - Dynamically search and sort list of repos.